tsgates/arch-wiki-markdown/wiki/Privoxy.md

 prevent your browser from opening any website.

-Edit your /etc/privoxy/config file and add this line at the end (be sure to include the . at the end and preserve the file owner and group permissions as privoxy):
+Edit your /etc/privoxy/config file and add this line at the end (be sure to include the . at the end

     forward-socks5 / localhost:9050 .

+Preserve the file owner and group permissions of /etc/privoxy/config as privoxy):

+    chown privoxy:privoxy /etc/privoxy/config

 This example uses the default port used by Tor.
 If you changed the port number modify the example accordingly.
 The same basic example is valid